sherzberg/apex-webdev-1/curriculum/course-timeline.md

 ## Dynamic Pages with Javascript

+1 week

 0. Into to Javascript
+0. Collecting input from the user
-0. Changing page content with Javascript
+0. Interacting with the DOM

 ## Databases